-NGG may also take actions ahead of the gas Day, for shrinkage, actions are typically taken in advance of the gas Day.
+NGG may also take actions ahead of the gas Day for shrinkage purposes and for the contingency procurement of supplier demand.
 This may be to reduce the size or cost of further actions, or to improve the estimated risk profile where it is anticipated that system management action would be necessary close to, or during, the gas Day.
-NGG may use any other information and its own assessments, to determine whether such actions would be appropriate.
+For shrinkage gas procurement, NGG may use any other information and its own assessments, to determine whether such actions would be appropriate.
+If the criteria are met for NGG to commence the procurement of gas in its role of contingency procurer of supplier demand, NGG shall act in accordance with the provisions set out in UNC TPD section D6.